Giovanni Passiglia

-Giovanni Passiglia (born 28 August 1981 in Castelvetrano) is an Italian footballer who plays as a midfielder.
+Giovanni Passiglia (born 28 August 1981) is an Italian former footballer who played as a midfielder.

 Career

-Passiglia started his career at Internazionale.
+Passiglia started his career at Inter Milan.
 In 2000, he joined Arezzo, along with Giuseppe Ticli, Nello Russo and Cristian Lizzori.

 Except on loan to Serie B team Ancona in 2nd half of 2002–03 season, he was played in Serie C1 until followed Arezzo promoted to Serie B in summer 2004.

 In summer 20065, he joined Pisa of Serie C1, and won promotion to Serie B again.

 In January 2008, after lack of chance to play, he signed for league rival Vicenza.

-In August 2009, he was loaned to Aurora Pro Patria 1919.
+In August 2009, he was loaned to Pro Patria.